 A housing will be attached to the top of the collimator box.
 This is intended to simplify the dis-assembly of the system after beam operations.

-At least 2.5 cm of tungsten shielding on the upstream and downstream faces of the collimator is required.
+In the conceptual design, at least 2.5 cm of tungsten shielding on the upstream and downstream faces of the collimator is required.
+This shielding should be installed at the start of de-installation, to avoid activating the shielding during beam delivery.
 This housing must include a motion feedthrough that allows the collimator to be lifted into the housing.
 This operation does not need to be performed under vacuum.